Introduction To Real Estate Data Analytics

 • Actionable: The platform should be accessible and user-friendly, providing actionable insights that help guide users to the right decisions.
 Data overload that overwhelms users with too much information – without giving them the tools to analyze it – can hinder, rather than support, decision-making.

 • Privacy-Respecting: The solution should be constructed with privacy by design.
-Data should be stripped of all identifiers and presented only in aggregate, based on statistical extrapolation – so that individuals’ movements cannot be tracked.
+Data should be stripped of personal identifiers like names and MAIDs and presented only in aggregate, based on statistical extrapolation – so that individuals’ movements cannot be tracked.

 Screenshot from Placer.ai's platform revealing the unmet retail demand around the Westfield San Francis